 If you release regular articles, press releases and editorial content, then the blogging functionality will be useful.
 Blog posts can be written by different roles allowing external contributors to submit content that can be approved.
 Multiple authors can be attributed to blog posts.
 The content can be prepared and scheduled for release.
 Posts can be tagged using a predetermined taxonomy or you can add keywords as you go.

-The default CWP website includes a fully responsive (mobile friendly) set of templates for the features provided.
+The default CWP website includes a fully responsive (mobile friendly) set of front-end templates for the features provided.
 These have been tested with NZ government web content and accessibility standards in mind.
 You can opt to use these templates as is and simply upload a logo via the CMS.
-SilverStripe has a flexible template framework and can be modified.
-A complete new theme can also be created by web developers, should you require something more custom to your brand.
-There are two themes that cater for agencies of different sizes with different needs.
+Silverstripe CMS has a flexible template framework and can be modified.

 This allows you to list events on your website including the date and time, location and details of the event.
 Events are summarised on an event listing page with upcoming events listed first.
 The events section includes responsive templates, details of the events, calendar of upcoming and past events archive and the ability to filter events by date ranges and tags.

-If your website doesn't need a full blogging and comments and you still want to publish regular news releases, this is included out of the box for SilverStripe CMS on CWP.
-Each news article includes an author, feature images, abstract and publish date are conveniently summarised on a news listing page that includes a responsive template.
+If your website doesn't need a full blogging and comments solution but you still want to publish regular news releases, this is included out-of-the-box for Silverstripe CMS on CWP.
+Each news article includes an author, feature images, abstract and publish date.
+These are conveniently summarised on a news listing page that includes a responsive template.
 News items can be filtered by date range and tags, and are included in a news archive.

 Iframe pages allow you to embed content from other websites and systems into a page on your organisation's website.
 It's particularly useful for including content without having to duplicate it from other websites.
 For intranets running on CWP, this is useful for including calculators and other system application in one place for your staff to find easily.
 Using them is as simple as providing a URL to the desired content to be displayed.